 Commercial inland marine insurance protects business property in transit, which is typically excluded from commercial property insurance.

-For example, equipment that is being transported between job sites in a vehicle would be covered by inland marine insurance, but not by your commercial property policy.
+For example, a contractor moving landscaping equipment between job sites in a vehicle would be covered by inland marine insurance, but not by a commercial property policy.

 Inland marine insurance covers business property that's in a fixed but movable location, such as heavy equipment installed inside a van or truck.

-Inland marine insurance covers property that moves from location to location, such as a contractor's tools that move to different worksites.
+Inland marine insurance covers property that moves from location to location, such as a contractor's equipment, musical instruments, and medical equipment that’s taken to different job sites.

-Your business may have special decorations or fine art that can't be insured with standard policies.
+Your business may have collectibles, fine art, and other high-value items that can be hard to insure with standard policies.

-For example, inland marine insurance can be added to commercial property insurance for valuable artwork that could not be insured otherwise.
+In this case, you could add inland marine insurance to your commercial property insurance to cover these items.
 If the artwork is stolen, the policy would cover the costs.

-This may include computer equipment that travels to different locations and electronic data.
+This may include coverage for computer equipment that travels to different locations, along with electronic data processing insurance for loss of data.

 Several factors affect the cost of an inland marine insurance policy, including: